Time ball: History

 The first modern time ball was erected at Portsmouth, England, in 1829 by its inventor Robert Wauchope, a captain in the Royal Navy.
 Others followed in the major ports of the United Kingdom (including Liverpool) and around the maritime world.
 One was installed in 1833 at the Greenwich Observatory in London by the Astronomer Royal, John Pond, originally to enable tall ships in the Thames to set their marine chronometers, and the time ball has dropped at 1 p.m. every day since then.
 Wauchope submitted his scheme to American and French ambassadors when they visited England.
 The United States Naval Observatory was established in Washington, D.C., and the first American time ball went into service in 1845.

 Time balls were usually dropped at 1 p.m. (although in the United States they were dropped at noon).
 They were raised half way about 5 minutes earlier to alert the ships, then with 2–3 minutes to go they were raised the whole way.
 The time was recorded when the ball began descending, not when it reached the bottom.

 With the commencement of radio time signals (in Britain from 1924), time balls gradually became obsolete and many were demolished in the 1920s.

 A contemporary version of the concept has been used since 31 December 1907 at New York City's Times Square as part of its New Year's Eve celebrations; at 11:59 p.m., a lit ball descends from a pole on the roof of One Times Square over the course of 60 seconds, reaching its conclusion at 12:00 a.m.
-The spectacle—which has given rise to many similar events—was inspired by an organizer having seen the time ball on the Western Union Building in operation.
+The spectacle—which has given rise to many similar events—was inspired by an employee of The New York Times having seen the time ball on the Western Union Building in operation.